 Engage the front edge of the window into the front channel (back of the vent assembly) and raise it up into the upper rear channel using the tape handles.
 Have a helper hold it up (or tape it) while you slide the lower channel (removed earlier) up behind the dangling channel liner and into position.
 The upper bubble clip (of the two lower ones) can be difficult to engage here.
 That is why squeezing it earlier might be helpful.
-Once the two lower clips are engaged in the lower channel, replace the small screw at the very bottom of the channel liner (can probably be left out without hurting anything).
-Reattach the channel using the two screws removed from the rear of the door earlier (Fig. 8).
+Or, use the tip described on pg.
+14. Once the two lower clips are engaged in the lower channel, replace the small screw at the very bottom of the channel liner (can probably be left out without hurting anything).
+Reattach the channel using the two screws removed from the rear of the door earlier (Fig. 8a and b).